If today’s adventures in socializing have taught you anything, it’s that no one cares about your feelings — or so it seems.

 Also, if you join a class, you’ll get to meet new people who share that interest with you.
 And who knows where that could lead?

-FAQ When You Feel No One Cares About You
+Common Questions About Feeling That No One Cares About You

 Now that you know why you feel that no one cares about you and what you can do about it, let’s recap and tackle some frequently-asked questions.